 The Settlement Offer

-Contrary to what an insurance adjuster tells you, it may in the best interest of you to reach a reasonable settlement agreement.
-An experienced personal injury lawyer would be able to tell you what a fair and reasonable settlement amount is.
+Contrary to what an insurance adjuster tells you, it may in your best interest to reach a reasonable settlement agreement.
+An experienced personal injury lawyer can tell you what a fair and reasonable settlement amount is for your case.
 That said, an injury victim shouldn’t accept just any offer laid in front of them.
-Often times insurance companies will attempt to toss out what seems to be a fair figure that will not, in the end, cover related medical expenses or any lost earnings accrued while you were recuperating.
+Often insurance companies will attempt to toss out what seems to be a fair figure, but will not, in the end, cover related medical expenses or any lost earnings accrued while you were recuperating.

 If the insurance company fails to provide a fair settlement offer, your personal injury lawyer may advise you to take your case to court.